DevMountain/categorizer/README.md

 ### Summary

-In this step we will be creating our first action type and action creator for creating new charts.
+In this step, we will be creating our first action type and action creator for creating new charts.
 We'll then update our reducer to handle our first action by returning a brand new state object.

 ### Instructions

 * Open `src/ducks/chart.js`.
-* Create a `CREATE_CHART` action type at the top of the file that equals "CREATE_CHART".
+* Create a `CREATE_CHART` action type at the top of the file, that equals "CREATE_CHART".
 * Create a `createChart` action creator underneath the `chart` reducer:
   * This function should take two parameters:
     * `labels` - An array of labels that the chart will have.